programinglive/dev-workflow-mcp-server/README.md

 Mark that documentation has been created/updated.
 This is required before committing.

 **Parameters:**
-- `documentationType` (enum, required): "README", "inline-comments", "API-docs", "changelog", or "other"
+- `documentationType` (enum, required): "PRD", "README", "RELEASE_NOTES", "inline-comments", "API-docs", "changelog", or "other"
 - `summary` (string, required): What was documented

 ### `check_ready_to_commit`